Skip to Content

 If you’re coming from Victoria, the ferry takes 35 minutes from the Swartz Bay terminal to Fulford Harbor on Salt Spring.

 Check out BC Ferries for schedules and more information.
-(If you’re going from Vancouver to Victoria, first, you can read our post on taking the ferry from Vancouver to Victoria.)
+(If you’re going from Vancouver to Victoria first, you might want to read our guide on taking the ferry from Vancouver to Victoria.)

 Alternatively, you can book a seaplane flight on Harbour Air, which offers regular daily service from Vancouver and Vancouver Island to Salt Spring Island.